DanielOchoa/progress-wizard-example/README.md

 The most importants elements for this example are:

-- `progress-bar` component
+- `app/components/progress-bar.js` component
-- `progress-bar` mixin
+- `app/mixins/progress-bar.js` mixin
-- `progressPercent` property that is set on the routes under the nav route.
+- `progressPercent` property that is set on the routes under the nav route
-- `css` to animate the progress bar when the width changes.
+- `app/styles/app.css` styles to animate the progress bar when the width changes

 ![Progress Wizard](./public/progress-wizard-gif.gif "Progress Wizard")